 - “Doch, bist du nicht.” / “Du bist doch nicht klug.”

 - “Uhm 5??”

 - “Oh, also bist du doch nicht klug.”

 Here the person was of the opinion that the other person was smart.
 New info contradicts this impression, hence the new fact, that the other person is not smart, is stated with doch.

 Doch – The Questionizer – Tone down Statements

 Doch often tones the sentence in a way, that can be reproduced by adding a question in English.
-There is different occasions to do that.
+There are different occasions to do this.
 One is if you want to soften statements that would sound too direct, demanding or rough without toning them down.

 (In the following examples the second English sentence is the version with doch)

 - Wir gehen ein Bier trinken.
 Komm (doch) mit!

 - We are going to have a beer.
 Join us!